rundeckpro/training-service-oriented/README.md

 This example shows Rundeck supporting a continuous delivery process for a webapp called "simple".
-Rundeck is shown with a set of jobs that deploy a webapp to a nodes in the "simple" app environment.
-Deployment can be triggered by a Jenkins build or directly by a user.
+A set of Rundeck jobs  manage a webapp spread across a set of nodes in the "simple" app environment.
+The jobs handle utility tasks as well as deploy the webapp, and manage the app startup and shutdown, too.

-The example also shows how Rundeck can manage nodes multiple with multiple tomcat instances on each.
-This can be useful if one prefers to manage services as if they were deployed to their own nodes, though physically they share a common host.
+The deployment can be triggered by a Jenkins build or directly by a user.

-Also in the example, is a
+The example also shows a flexible way Rundeck can manage tomcat instances by treating them as if they were their own node.
-"Remote Script Node Step" plugin.
-This plugin executes user supplied python script on remote nodes.
+This can be useful if in some environments tomcat instances share hosts to minimize foot print or be deployed to their own hosts for wide scale.

 ## Requirements
 To run the examples ensure you have: